rmathena79/breaker-bot/README.md

 Be careful about when you're using ASCII values vs. offsets within the character set.
 I probably want to mostly use offsets, so it would be very helpful to save coded files as binary.

+My modulo-based accuraction function doesn't seem right at all.

+My GPU isn't getting used much, espescially when I have lots of chunks.
+Into into data pipeline optimization.